 Map of Versailles

-Frequently Asked Questions about Doing a Day Trip from Paris to Versailles
+Frequently Asked Questions about Versailles

 Do you still have questions about visiting the Palace of Versailles as a day trip from Paris?
 Below are some of the most common and frequently asked questions!